alvarorichard/Landing-GoAnime/README.md

 git checkout -b feat/amazing‑idea.
 ```

-If you’re unsure, open a draft PR or start a discussion—we’d love to help.
+If you’re unsure, open a draft PR or start a discussion we’d love to help.